apacheignite/documentation/data-grid/sql-queries.md

   "title": "Configuring SQL Indexes using QueryEntity" }
 [/block]
-Indexes and fields also could be configured with `org.apache.ignite.cache.QueryEntity` which is convenient for XML configuration with Spring.
+Indexes and fields can also be configured with `org.apache.ignite.cache.QueryEntity` which is convenient for XML configuration with Spring.
 Please refer to javadoc for details.
 It is equivalent to using `@QuerySqlField` annotation because class annotations are converted to query entities internally.
 [block:code]
 {
   "codes": [